-In recent research, we have reported a promising approach to inductive process modeling and its implementation in the RPM system (Langley & Arvay, 2015).
-The framework builds on earlier ones but also introduces some important ideas about representation and processing.
+In recent research, we have reported a new approach to inductive process modeling and its implementation in the RPM system (Langley & Arvay, 2015).
+The new framework builds on earlier ones (Borrett, Bridewell, Langley, & Arrigo, 2007) but also introduces important new ideas about representation and processing.
 In this section, we review these two aspects of RPM in turn, along with some experimental results.